 While opposing language changes could be an illogical act, human aren't logical beings.
 We smoke, consume drugs and commit suicide to name only few examples.
 The same as language changes, humans that oppose it.
 Analyzing the motivation isn't the scope of this article.
 It is also far from certain if this question can be a subject of a rational interrogation.

 By 'pure language', people usually mean Standard Language.
 Which means the form of the language used in government, education, and other formal contexts.
 Modern linguistics rejects this concept, since from a scientific point of view language cannot be judged in terms of pure, good or bad

 Moreover, there's no such thing as a 'sloppy' or 'lazy' dialect.
-Every dialect of every language has rules - not 'schoolroom' rules, like 'don't split your infinitives', but still rule of inverting the syllables in the French argot verlan, example, deban instead of bande (group).
+Every dialect of every language has rules - not 'schoolroom' rules, like 'don't split your infinitives', but still rule like that of inverting the syllables in the French argot verlan.
+Verlan is the reverse of the expression "l'envers", a type of popular French slang, which is featuring inversion of syllables in a word example, deban instead of bande (group).
 Beur refers to first-generation immigrants from northern Africa in France.
 Where the more recent word rebeu is used to refer rather to second-generation Arab immigrants in France.
 Is it a lazy way of talking?
-Not at all; the younger generation has made some useful distinction and more accurate references to the more general term migrants.
+Not at all; the younger generation has made some useful distinction and add more accurate references to the general term migrants.

 As culture evolves and new situations arise, language will never stop changing; it will continue to respond to the needs of the people who use it.
 New generations challenge our perceptions, opposing this just because we consider it lazy only witness that we became lazy and lost our curiosity.
 So the next time you hear a new phrase that grates on your ears, remember that like everything else in nature, our language is a work in progress.